Pregnancy at week 31

 It’s a good idea to organise a car restraint for your baby now.
 By law in Australia, babies under 6 months must have a properly fastened, rear-facing child restraint with an inbuilt harness.

 Your car will need to have the correct anchorage points and have enough room to fit the child restraint properly.
-It’s best to have the restraint professionally fitted, and you will need to book this in.
+Although you can do this yourself, it’s best to have the restraint professionally fitted, and you will need to book this in.

 If you’re buying a restraint, make sure it meets Australian/New Zealand Standard AS/NZS 1754 (this will be on the packaging or the seat itself).
 Alternatively, you can hire a restraint from your local council, private company or ambulance service.